cloudant-labs/clouseau/styleguide.md

 # Scala conventions

 1. Use argumentless form (`def foo: String`) of function only for pure functions if possible.
+Keep in mind that in some cases it might not work (see (here)[https://stackoverflow.com/questions/21701452/scala-import-not-working-object-name-is-not-a-member-of-package-sbt-preppen]).
 At the call site follow the same convention.
 Don't add parentheses if the method was defined without them.
 2. Use empty list of arguments for non-pure functions `def foo(): Unit`
 3. Use `import _root_.com.cloudant.ziose.core` to resolve importing problem (see [here](https://stackoverflow.com/questions/21701452/scala-import-not-working-object-name-is-not-a-member-of-package-sbt-preppen)).
 However before doing so check your files to make sure you don't have multiple  `package` directives in any of them.
 4. Don't use `Any` type.
 The exceptions are: `clouseau`/`scalang` packages and `ZIO[Any, Error, Return]` where `Any` means we accept `Any` environment.
 In all other cases think twice before using `Any`.